dtcenter/METplus/docs/installation.rst

    -  runtime-related settings:

-      -  location of METplus master_metplus.conf file (the ?master? conf file that is a collection of all the final METplus configuration files)
+      -  location of METplus master_metplus.conf file (the 'master' conf file that is a collection of all the final METplus configuration files)